The Virginian (1946 film): Plot

-Before setting out on a long cattle drive, the Virginian tells Molly she will have to decide by the time he returns whether they have a future together.
+Before setting out on a long cattle drive, the Virginian tells Molly she must decide by the time he returns whether they have a future together.
 On the trail, Trampas and his men start a stampede, using the distraction to steal a couple of hundred animals.
-Afterward, the Virginian fears that Steve has been killed, but he in fact is working with Trampas.
+The Virginian fears that Steve has been killed, but he in fact is working with Trampas.

-Judge Henry (an uncredited Minor Watson), whose cattle were taken, persuades the Virginian to lead a posse.
+Judge Henry, whose cattle were taken, persuades the Virginian to lead a posse.
 When they find the rustlers, one is killed when he tries to draw his gun, and two others surrender.
 The Virginian catches Steve as he is sneaking away; Steve says no one would know if his friend were to let him go, but the Virginian takes him back to join the others.
-Trampas, however, gets away.
-The next day, the three rustlers are lynched.
+Trampas gets away.
+The three rustlers are lynched.

-When the Virginian goes after Trampas, he is shot in the back.
-Molly tends him during the months of recovery.
-However, when she learns that he had to hang his own friend, she decides to return east.
-Andy (an uncredited James Burke), the stagecoach driver, makes her see that she is in love with the Virginian.
+The Virginian goes after Trampas and is shot in the back.
+Molly tends to him during months of recovery.
+When she learns that he had to hang his own friend, she decides to return east.
+Stagecoach driver Andy makes her see that she is in love with the Virginian.
 She finally agrees to marry the cowboy.

-Just before their wedding, Trampas shows up to settle matters with the Virginian, telling him to leave town by sundown or else.
-Molly pleads with her fiancé to do just that, but the Virginian has no choice.
+Just before their wedding, Trampas shows up to tell the Virginian to leave town by sundown or be shot on sight.
+Molly pleads with the Virginian to leave, but he has no choice.
 He arms himself with the revolver Steve had left him, and the two men stalk each other.
-Trampas spots the Virginian first, and is about to ambush him, when he startles a horse.
-Warned, the Virginian manages to kill Trampas.
-The Virginian and Molly then ride off into the sunset.
+Trampas spots the Virginian first, and is about to ambush him when he startles a horse.
+Thus warned, the Virginian kills Trampas.
+The Virginian and Molly ride off into the sunset.